 View health and wellness news you can use from Cone Health providers on

 View All Locations

-Home > Patient & Family Resources > Health Library > Root Canal Treatment
+Home > Patient & Family Resources > Health Library > Root Canal Surgery

-Root canal treatment (also called a root canal) is done when decay will likely damage or has already killed a tooth.
+A root canal is done when decay will likely damage or has already killed a tooth.
 During a root canal, a dentist or endodontist removes the pulp from the center of a tooth and fills the pulp cavity.
-This can prevent the development of a painful infection in the pulp that may spread to other teeth.
+This can prevent a painful infection in the pulp that may spread to other teeth.
 A root canal can also treat an infection that has developed into an abscessed tooth.
 This procedure can relieve toothache, stop infection, and promote healing.

 A root canal is needed when tooth decay is likely to cause permanent damage to the pulp or has already done so.

 A root canal removes the pulp inside the tooth and replaces it with filling material.
-It can effectively treat or prevent an infection.
+It can work well to treat or prevent an infection.

 Current as of:

-Medical Review:Sarah A. Marshall, MD - Family Medicine & Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Arden G. Christen, DDS, MSD, MA, FACD - Dentistry
+Medical Review:Sarah Marshall MD - Family Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Arden Christen DDS, MSD, MA, FACD - Dentistry

 To learn more about Healthwise, visit Healthwise.org.